-There are 46 community pharmacies (including one DSP) in Islington.
+There are 45 community pharmacies and one DSP in Islington.
 There are 18.3 community pharmacies per 100,000 population in Islington, compared with 20.6 per 100,000 in England.

 There is one 100-hour pharmacy in Islington and there are many pharmacies open on weekday evenings and weekends.
-The vast majority of community pharmacies (91%) are open on Saturdays and 57% of community pharmacies open after 6.30 pm on weekdays.
+The vast majority of community pharmacies (91%) are open on Saturdays and 64% of community pharmacies open after 6.30 pm on weekdays.
 While only 4% of pharmacies are open on Sundays within Islington, the travel times are short and in addition there are easily accessible pharmacies open in neighbouring HWB areas.
 Opening hours do vary by locality and this is discussed in Section 6.2.